theclabs/sdk.net/README.md

 # MercadoLibre's .NET SDK

-This is the official .NET SDK for MercadoLibre's Platform.
+This is an unofficial SDK.
+NET platform for MercadoLibre.
+Born from the Official SDK.NET Mercadolibre which is continuous here Modified by Team TheClabs-ULP for MercadoLibre hackathon

 ## How do I install it?

-You can download the latest build at:
+If You want, can download the latest official build at:
     http://github.com/mercadolibre/net-sdk/downloads

+If not, can download this and get started quickly without problems!!! yeap!

 And that's it!